Improve Your Golf Drive Accuracy. Every Time.

 Q: How durable is it?

-A: With the current model, we’ve found that it is virtually indestructible.
+A: With the current model, we have found that like all plastics, it becomes more brittle and thus subject to breakage in the cold.
+Therefore, we recommend using it when the air temperature is at least 65 degrees.
+Otherwise, it is virtually indestructible.
 We’ve tried to hit it as hard as we can, and the best we can do is a minor dent where it contacts the club.
 I’m not saying this is unbreakable.
 I’m sure if I purposely bent and twisted it, put a blow torch too it, or hit it with an ax, I could break it, but under normal golf conditions, this should last for a long time.
 We have noticed that after many hard hits, the arm holding the ball may start to bend downward.
 If this happens, you can bend the arm back up.
 The ball must be in contact with the sphere in order for it to work properly.
-We are working on strengthening that arm.

 Q: How does it affect distance?

 A: This tee is designed for accuracy, not necessarily distance.
 That said, there will of course be a loss of energy as the force is transferred through the tee.
 In addition, only the component of the force vector along the line of travel will move the ball, so the better it’s hit, the farther it will travel.
 These effects are mitigated by the backspin created which act with the dimples on the golf ball to create lift and thus more distance.
 In addition, because you don’t have to worry about control, you can swing as hard as you’d like.
 With this constraint removed, our testers could hit shots even greater than their normal distance.
 We all remember from high school physics that the optimum ballistic angle for distance is 45 degrees, and I’ve often wondered why a golf club driver is not set to 45 degrees.
 The answer has to do with backspin and club position at point of contact.
 For drivers, over the years, it’s been found that the optimum angle is between 8 and 13 degrees.
-For this tee, the loft angle is set for what we have found gives the best flight path, 17.5 degrees.
-Future models will be set to different loft angles to increase or decrease distance for different types of fairways.
+For this tee, the loft angle is set for what we have found gives the best flight path, 12 degrees.
 On average, expect about 20% loss of distance.

 Q: Is it legal?